Legend for website’s graphical elements

 Local Hasse diagrams

-Are the same as the Hasse diagrams above but display a smaller number of parameters.
+Are the same as the Hasse diagrams above but display a subset of parameters.

-Graph diagram for a fixed parameter and parameter diagram for a fixed graph
+Diagram for a fixed parameter or a fixed graph

 Pairwise relation tables

 A 2D table allows a simple depiction of all pairwise relations at once.
 Each cell at row $A$ and column $B$ represents relation from parameter $A$ to $B$.
-Assume $A$ is bounded by $k$, then color of the cell represents the following.
+Assuming $A$ is fixed, the color coding is identical to the above legend for diagrams.
+Hence, a diagram visible within a specific parameter $A$ is shown as a single row in the table.